mindspore-lab/mindcv/README.md

 - Configuration

-You can either configure your model or other components by specifying external parameters or a yaml config file, for example:
+You can configure your model and other components either by specifying external parameters or by using a yaml config file.
+Here is an example for training using a preset yaml file.

 ```shell
 mpirun --allow-run-as-root -n 4 python train.py -c configs/squeezenet/squeezenet_1.0_gpu.yaml
 ```

-Reference [yaml config files](configs) that yield competitive results on ImageNet are in the `configs` folder.
+More [yaml config files](configs) that yield competitive results on ImageNet can be found in the `configs` folder.

 - Validation